dsolesvik/library/docs/foundations/controller software/euroscope.md

 # EuroScope
+!!! info
+    If you’re seeking a video tutorial on setting up Euroscope, installing our sector files, and getting ready to observe, check out our video [here!](https://www.youtube.com/watch?v=ycCieiy0ufc)

 ## What is EuroScope?
 EuroScope is a software application that allows members to provide air traffic control on the VATSIM network.
 It is the primary ATC client used by controllers worldwide.